June 25, 2025

 As they say, your network is more important than your net worth.

-10. Take a Leap of Faith
+Take a Leap of Faith

-I like to think I was VERY prepared for this big decision, but I know there are thousands of things I’m still yet to learn.
+I like to think I was very prepared for this big decision, but I know there are thousands of things I’m still yet to learn.

-After all, I’ve never done this before.
+After all, I’ve never been a small business owner before.

 But I know there will also be some big wins in my future.
 And those days will be incredible ones.